 How this Hat Got its Design

-I really like cables but I wanted to design a hat unlike all others.
+Cables were key for me to include in this pattern, but I wanted to design a hat unlike all others.
 I think I did it and invented a new stitch in the process.
-I call this the infinity cable, in that there is no space between the cables.
+Let’s call this the infinity cable, in that there is no space between the cables.
 This results in an ultra-thick, super-textured beanie hat.

 Beanie Hat Knitting Materials Needed